OfficeDev/TrainingContent/Identity/02 Application Types/demos/01-spa/README.md

   - applicationId
   - directoryId
 - Update the properties in the **[index.html](./index.html)** with the values you collected in the last step.
-- Build & run the application by following the instructions in the lab exercise associated with this demo.
+- Build and run the application by following the instructions in the lab exercise associated with this demo.